Note: Bluebird Nordic is a separate company from Bluebird Airways, which does not ship monkeys destined for laboratories.

-In what can only be described as the height of hypocrisy, Hi Fly and its nonprofit group have painted at least one of its planes with the image of an endangered animal, and employees mug for cameras in front of it, holding signs that read, “United for Wildlife to Combat Trafficking in Air Transport.”
+In what appears to be the height of hypocrisy, Hi Fly has painted at least one of its planes with the image of an endangered animal, and employees mug for cameras in front of it, holding signs that read, “United for Wildlife to Combat Trafficking in Air Transport.”

-After being packed into cramped wooden shipping crates and forced to sit in their own feces, urine, and blood for the long journey, the terrified and likely sick monkeys are trucked to laboratories, in which they’ll be slowly poisoned in toxicity tests or used for other excruciating experiments before they’re killed.
+Monkeys transported to laboratories are packed into cramped wooden shipping crates and forced to sit in their own feces, urine, and blood for a long journey.
+The terrified and likely sick animals are then trucked to laboratories, where they’ll be slowly poisoned in toxicity tests or used for other excruciating experiments before they’re killed.

-PETA and Action for Primates are calling on the Canadian Wildlife Service, Health Canada, and the Canadian Food Inspection Agency to halt primate importation immediately.
-PETA also asked Fish & Wildlife whether the agency has alerted other countries that Cambodian monkey imports should be subjected to extra scrutiny.
+PETA and Action for Primates are calling on the Canadian Wildlife Service, Health Canada, the Canadian Food Inspection Agency, and the Canadian Border Services Agency to halt primate importation immediately.
+PETA also asked officials with the U.S. Fish & Wildlife Service whether they’ve notified other countries that Cambodian monkey imports should be subject to extra scrutiny.

-We, along with Abolición Vivisección, Action for Primates, and One Voice have written Hi Fly, urging the airline to end its involvement in this sordid trade, but so far it has refused to respond to our concerns.
+PETA—along with Abolición Vivisección, Action for Primates, and One Voice—wrote to Hi Fly and Bluebird Nordic, urging them to come clean about their alleged involvement and to ban the transport of monkeys for this sordid industry, but so far they’ve refused to respond to our concerns.

 What You Can Do